itsvks19/DaTechies/README.md

 # DA TECHIES
-Da Techies is an organisation, unit or a group of techie peoples who has deep knowledge on tech related things and provides real & trusted knowledgeable contents, tools, etc in every means.
+Da Techies is an organisation, unit or a group of techie peoples who has deep knowledge on tech related things and provides real & trusted knowledgeable contents, tools, etc in every possible means.
+And helping the world to grow the technology.
+People from anywhere can join us and contribute in the field of technology.

 # DA TECHIES WEBSITE
 <p align=left">